Restrictions on the existence of weak values in quantum mechanics: weak quantum evolution concept: Measurement-determined quantum transition probability

-Now, according to the common statistical meaning of quantum transition probability between two arbitrary (initial and final) quantum states $ \vert i \rangle $ and $ \vert f(t) \rangle $ , the ratio (19) should be thought of as \textit{the number of "successful" system "histories" (or trajectories in the time domain) all resulting in just one successful measurement of post-selected quantum state $ \vert f(t) \rangle $ at final point $ t $ of system's "history" - divided by the total number of system's "histories" (or equally, time-trajectories) those ended at $ t $ and contained all possible strong fluctuative- (or equally weak conditioned) successful measurements of this post-selected quantum state $ \vert f \rangle $ at all possible stages of system's weak quantum evolution}.
+Now, according to the common statistical meaning of quantum transition probability between two arbitrary (initial and final) quantum states $ \vert i \rangle $ and $ \vert f(t) \rangle $ , the ratio (21) should be thought of as \textit{the number of "successful" system "histories" (or trajectories in the time domain) all resulting in just one successful measurement of post-selected quantum state $ \vert f(t) \rangle $ on all members of the ensemble at final point $ t $ of ensemble's "history" - divided by the total number of system's "histories" (or equally, time-trajectories) those ended at $ t $ and contained all possible strong fluctuative- (or equally weak conditioned) successful measurements of this post-selected quantum state $ \vert f \rangle $ on all ensemble's members at all possible stages of system's weak quantum evolution}.
 Such a representation via weak quantum evolution for arbitrary quantum transition probability becomes possible due to fine-tuned quantum fluctuations generated by all possible sequences of weak- and strong fluctuative measurements of two non-commutative observables each participating in given quantum transition of the system from its initial to final quantum state.

 As the consequence of the above context, one can claim that \textit{weak quantum evolution concept} (with weak values of corresponded observable) being introduced for arbitrary quantum system (or finite ensemble of identical quantum systems) \textit{describes a fixed class of quantum evolutions (or quantum trajectories) of a given quantum system, where certain (post-selected) quantum state appears most frequently as a result of related strong fluctuative- (or weak conditioned) measurement during the time interval of overall quantum evolution of the system}.
-This consequence is seemed to have some parallels with semiclassical trajectories approach to weak values developed earlier in Ref. \cite{12}.
+This consequence is seemed to have some parallels with semi-classical trajectories approach to weak values developed earlier in Ref. \cite{12}.
 Also here it is worth to point out on the interesting connection has been revealed in Ref.\cite{13} between quantum Berry phase of target quantum system during its evolution from pre- to post-selected quantum state and a measurable weak value.
 In the above framework such a connection could serve as one among fingerprints of system's weak quantum evolution.